InformaticsMatters/pipelines/README.md

 The service descriptors need to to POSTed to the Squonk coreservices REST API.

+### Docker

+A shell script can be used to deploy the pipelines to a running containerised Squonk deployment: -

+    $ ./post-service-descriptors.sh

 ### OpenShift/OKD

 The pipelines and service-descriptor container images are built using gradle